black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 95
 You can quickly get all cells from your page by getting the #container element by its id and accessing the children property of the result.
 Pass that to your evalFormula() call as the second parameter.

+# Step 96
+Unfortunately, that children property is returning a collection of elements, which is array-like but not an array.
+Wrap your second argument in Array.from() to convert it to an array.